Nigeria to relax coronavirus curbs on places of worship

 “Nigeria has not reached the peak of confirmed cases,” Mustapha told reporters.

-Another official said the aviation industry had been asked to prepare for the possible resumption of domestic flights from June 21, and announced that a national overnight curfew would remain in place but for fewer hours.
+Another official said the aviation industry had been asked to prepare for the possible resumption of domestic flights from June 21.
+He added that a national curfew would be shortened to 10 p.m.-4 a.m. from Tuesday, from the current 8 p.m.-6 a.m. order.

+Nigeria’s financial sector will also be able to resume normal working hours, said Sani Aliyu, the national coordinator of the task force.

 Other curbs remain in place, such as a ban on interstate travel, with a few exceptions, such as for essential workers.
 And face masks must still be worn in public.

-Reporting by Felix Onuah in Abuja, Alexis Akwagyiram in Lagos and Paul Carsten in Abuja; Editing by Catherine Evans and Nick Macfie
+Reporting by Felix Onuah in Abuja, Alexis Akwagyiram in Lagos and Paul Carsten in Abuja; Editing by Catherine Evans, Nick Macfie and Andrew Heavens